nikpetrich/erp/README.md

 ## Setup

 1. Clone the repository: `git clone git@github.com:nikpetrich/risk-dice.git`
-2. Local development: `docker compose up` (if you want the IDE do not complain you about missing packages install the npm packages manually in each project part)
+2. Local development: `docker compose up`
+   - If you want the IDE do not complain you about missing packages install the npm packages manually in each project part
+   - When you want to install/remove npm packages then you will have to delete the volume of the according service and restart the docker demon

 ## License